Amy Webb: Books

 Webb's memoir Data, A Love Story was published by Dutton in 2013.
 The book chronicles Webb's attempts at online dating.
 Initially meeting with failure, Webb collected and analyzed data to game online dating.
 Booklist called the book "clever and inventive", and Publishers Weekly deemed it an "insightful, funny journey through online dating."
 Webb's 2013 TED Talk about Data, A Love Story has been translated into 32 languages and has been viewed more than 6.7 million times.

 In 2015, Harvard University published How To Make J-School Matter (Again), Webb's research on the challenges facing journalism educators and the future of journalism.

 Webb's book The Signals Are Talking: Why Today's Fringe Is Tomorrow's Mainstream was published by PublicAffairs on December 6, 2016.
 In the book she describes her methodology for strategic foresight and examines how weak signals become widely accepted.
 It was selected as one of Fast Company's Best Business Books of 2016 and as one of Amazon's Best Books of December 2016.
 It was a The Washington Post bestseller, and has been translated into Japanese, Korean, and Chinese.

 Webb's book The Big Nine: How the Tech Titans and Their Thinking Machines Could Warp Humanity was published by PublicAffairs on March 5, 2019.
 It won the 2020 Gold Axiom Award for Business Technology.
 In the book, she predicts best- and worst-case scenarios about artificial intelligence (AI) over the next 50 years.
 She uses the term G-MAFIA, which she coined, to refer to the large American publicly traded technology companies Google, Microsoft, Amazon, Facebook, IBM, and Apple.
 She says that the G-MAFIA and the Chinese companies Baidu, Alibaba and Tencent (known as the BAT) have the most control over the future of AI, and explains the importance of considering the best interests of humanity when it comes to AI.
 Excerpts of The Big Nine were published in Wired, Fast Company, Inc., and Business Insider.
 VentureBeat called the book "an accessible and constructive imagining of what could come next."

 Personal life

 Webb is Jewish.
-She lives in New York City, New York and Baltimore, Maryland, with her husband and their daughter.
+She lives in New York City and Baltimore, with her husband and their daughter.